aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

                               [], [], None, None)
             return ast.copy_location(result, t)

-The variable name `.result` can't clash with any name in the source code (they never include a dot). `[n for n in numbers if n]` becomes a call to a locally-defined function with the following body, except that `result` has a name `.result` which can't occur in Python source code, and thus can't clash with variables from the source:
+For instance, `[n for n in numbers if n]` becomes a call to a locally-defined function having the following body, except that `result` actually gets the name `.result` which can't occur in Python source code, and thus can't clash with variables from the source:

-    !!example.py
+    # in example.py:
     result = []
     for n in numbers:
         if n: